 As the situation evolves, I highly recommend you make alternative transportation plans in the case that the striking action does continue into the foreseeable future.

 Paris Metro, Bus & RER Network Slowdowns

-However, you should know that lines 1 and 14 of the Paris Metro, which are driverless and automated, are still running during the strike period.
+However, you should know that lines 1 and 14 of the Paris Metro, which are driverless and automated, are still running during strike days and periods.

 Buses and tramways operated by the RATP are also severely affected, offering greatly reduced service during the strikes.